sammyne/mastering-ethereum/chapter09-smart-contract-security/README.md

 - Block timestamps should not be used for entropy or generating random numbers
   - They should not be the deciding factor (either directly or through some derivation) for winning a game or changing an important state
 - Time-sensitive applications
-  - For unlocking contracts (time- locking), completing an ICO after a few weeks, or enforcing expiry dates
+  - For unlocking contracts (time-locking), completing an ICO after a few weeks, or enforcing expiry dates
   - Are recommended to use `block.number` and an average block time to estimate times

 ### Real-World Example: GovernMental

-- TODO: link
+- Link (deprecated)
 - **HOW**
   - The contract paid out to the player who was the last player to join (for at least one minute) in a round
   - A miner who was a player could adjust the timestamp (to a future time, to make it look like a minute had elapsed) to make it appear that they were the last player to join for over a minute (even though this was not true in reality)